How to paint a cranial band helmet

 Our painting kits have everything you need to paint the cranial band - paint, paintbrush, and a sandpaper square.

 Acrylic paint has the best reputation for durability.
 It is low in toxicity when wet, and even much less so after drying for an hour.
 It is possible to use water based latex paints but it may scratch a little easier.

 Band manufacturers specifically warn about sanding to the point where the helmet loses some rigidity.
-That won’t happen with 600 grit or above, and with just a light sanding.
+That won’t happen with 400 grit or above, and with just roughing the surface.